isnaro/FLOW-MUSIC-BOT/README.md

 # 📚 Copyright

-All code in this project is authored by GlaceYT.
+All code in this project is authored by NB ツ.
 Please do not use this code for any public usage, such as creating YouTube videos, Git repositories, etc., without my explicit permission.